Taxpayers Against Poverty

 TAP was founded by the late Reverend Paul Nicolson, who sadly died on 5th March 2020.
 On 4th March, Paul was due to continue his sit down protest, this time outside Downing Street to call for urgent action on behalf of the homeless.
 This was just a few weeks after a similar protest outside Church House in London where the Church of England Synod were meeting.
 At just 87 years he was a campaigner to the end.
 You can read an obituary in Church Times and in The Guardian.

+We were founded with this letter in The Guardian on the 16th February 2012.
 TAP is not a charity but has registered as a not for profit company so we are publically accountable for our income and expenditure.
+TAP is funded with voluntary donations, if you would like to help our campaign to help those who are homeless or are financially struggling then please donate here.
 Not being a charity means we are free from the political restrictions of the Charity commission.
 We act without allegiance to any political party.

 “The prevention or relief of poverty [or financial hardship] and the promotion of human rights as set out in Article 25 of the Universal Declaration of Human Rights and subsequent United Nations and European Conventions and Declarations in the United Kingdom by all or any of the following means.”

 Article 25 of the UDHR covers economic and social rights.